 For background information about uploading files using FTP and access to other FTP configuration guides, please read out FTP Overview article.

 Exclusions: Please refer to this article for unsupported characters and excluded file types that will not be synced.

-a.
-Go here to install the latest version of WinSCP.
-Opt for the "commander mode" during the install wizard.
+- Install the latest version of WinSCP.
+Opt for the commander mode during the install wizard.

-b.
-Complete the remaining blank fields in this screen.
+- Complete the remaining blank fields in this screen:

 Port Number: 21

 User Name: [your egnyte user name]$[your egnyte domain].

 Note: SSO authenticated users will have to set a “Non-SSO” password that is only used for FTP.
 This can be done from the My Preferences tab under My Profile in the Egnyte Web UI.

 When you're done setting up this page, it might look like this: